 “The moment you make a mistake in pricing, you’re eating into your reputation or your profits.” – Katharine Paine

 Simple pricing increases are often an easy approach to increasing sales revenue when companies need to improve profitability or top-line performance.
 It’s not a strategy, it’s more often a reaction.
 It may be kicked off by rises in supply chain costs or corrosive profitability reports.
 Often planned with the short term in mind to resolve problems and are a simple solution.

 Discussions are held between the CFO and sales management to convince them it is a required business move.
-The sales manager is well aware of the workload, and after-effects of a price increase, but lack the enthusiasm to start the process.
+The sales manager is well aware of the workload and after-effects of a price increase but lacks the enthusiasm to start the process.

 But for many companies, those pricing strategies just don’t work – they are not as simple as often considered, and the risk of customer departure can be high.

 Pricing is temporary in any company, and it can go up and down according to supply chains, competitors, and markets.
 A price change exposes companies to potentially losing accounts and, if not managed correctly, can be the start of a downturn.
 Simply putting up your prices by 3 or 5% is not the answer.